JobinBiju/Taskly/README.md

 ## Support

-Support this project by giving a star, sharing with your friends.
+Support this project by giving a star and sharing with your friends.